MicrosoftLearning/mslearn-mlops/documentation/01-pipeline-job.md

-# Create an Azure Machine Learning pipeline
+# Create an Azure Machine Learning job

 The first step to automate machine learning workflows is to create a workflow of the machine learning workloads.
-A workflow grouping machine learning tasks in Azure Machine Learning is referred to as a pipeline.
+To execute any workflow consisting of Python scripts, use Azure Machine Learning jobs.

 ## Prerequisites